 Railway Correspondence & Travel Society

-The Railway Correspondence & Travel Society has been the compiler and publisher of several seminal series of works which cover in order of completeness the histories of locomotives of (1) the London & North Eastern Railway in some 19 separate parts (all of which have volume numbers and some of which are divided into parts); (2) the Great Western Railway (with similar bibliographical complexity); (3) the Southern Railway (2 volumes for the Southern Railway as such, plus further volumes for its constituents); (4) British Railways on an almost class by class basis; and (5) the London Midland & Scottish Railway which is work in progress on two fronts: (a) volumes on specific aspects of design between 1923 and 1947, such as boilers, non-steam motive power, etc and (b) the locomotives of specific pre-grouping railways, notably the Highland.
+The Railway Correspondence & Travel Society has been the compiler and publisher of several seminal series of works which cover in order of completeness the histories of locomotives of (1) the London & North Eastern Railway in some 19 separate parts (all of which have volume numbers and some of which are divided into parts); (2) the Great Western Railway (with similar bibliographical complexity); (3) the Southern Railway (2 volumes for the Southern Railway as such, plus further volumes for its constituents); (4) British Railways on an almost class by class basis; and (5) the London Midland & Scottish Railway which is work in progress on three fronts: (a) volumes on specific aspects of design between 1923 and 1947, such as boilers, non-steam motive power, etc and (b) the locomotives of specific pre-grouping railways, notably the Highland, (c) specific locomotive classes.
+Unfortunately due to living in the ash pit of bibliography (Norfolk) this page is not as complete as KPJ would have wished, before his final disposal.
+The Locomotive Magazine "project" has thrown up another deficiency of this page: namely that the Locomotive Stock Books were not listed herein, but were in Jones.
+An excellent Backtrack article serves to illuminate some of the deficiences of Steamindex..

 Each locomotive type is described in considerable depth, and all significant modifications are recorded.
 Numbers, including changes, names, dates of completion and withdrawal are all tabulated.
 Details of where the locomotives were allocated and worked are recorded to varying degrees.
 Most possible variants are illustrated, although the quality of reproduction is sometimes barely adequate.
 It is, however, worth stressing that the bulk of this effort has been performed on a voluntary basis.
 Needless to say, much has been culled to form the backbone of works of far less stature.

 Most conform to a common style which has tended to be upgraded with time: the GWR series is dominated by centre-stapled booklets; the LNER by thin card covered volumes and the later series by (mainly thin) bound volumes.
 They are mines of information, yet fail to be appreciated by the bulk of public librarians who would sooner retain trivial picture books whilst ignoring these vital volumes.
 Imagine if public libraries kept picture books of stage productions and failed to acquire copies of the plays.
-The bulk of the Great Western series is available at New Barnfield in Hertfordshire: none are available in Norfolk which makes a complete mockery of the so-called free library service (it is probable that Scots would be able to borrow such volumes free from charge).
+The bulk of the Great Western series were available at New Barnfield in Hertfordshire (in course of movement to accommodate an incinerator (for books preseumably): none are available in Norfolk which makes a complete mockery of the so-called free library service (it is probable that Scots would be able to borrow such volumes free from charge).
 Perhaps the Society should consider making some of its material available via the Internet, notably the rare volumes on the Great Western.

 A detailed history of British Railways standard steam